FamilySearch/pewpew/guide/src/config/common-types/expressions.md

 - `"percent"` - Percent encodes every ASCII character less than hexidecimal 20 and greater than 7E in addition to ` `, `"`, `#`, `>`, `<`, `` ` ``, `?`, `{` and `}` (space, doublequote, hash, greater than, less than, backtick, question mark, open curly brace and close curly brace).
 - `"percent-path"` - Percent encodes every ASCII character less than hexidecimal 20 and greater than 7E in addition to ` `, `"`, `#`, `>`, `<`, `` ` ``, `?`, `{`, `}`, `%` and `/` (space, doublequote, hash, greater than, less than, backtick, question mark, open curly brace, close curly brace, percent and forward slash).
 - `"percent-userinfo"` - Percent encodes every ASCII character less than hexidecimal 20 and greater than 7E in addition to ` `, `"`, `#`, `>`, `<`, `` ` ``, `?`, `{`, `}`, `/`, `:`, `;`, `=`, `@`, `\`, `[`, `]`, `^`, and `|` (space, doublequote, hash, greater than, less than, backtick, question mark, open curly brace, close curly brace, forward slash, colon, semi-colon, equal sign, at sign, backslash, open square bracket, close square bracket, caret and pipe).<br/><br/>
+- `"non-alphanumeric"` - Non-Alphanumeric encodes every ASCII character that is not an ASCII letter or digit.

 **Example**: with the value `foo=bar` from a provider named `baz`, then the template `https://localhost/abc?${encode(baz, "percent-userinfo"}` would resolve to `https://localhost/abc?foo%3Dbar`.